Brad420169/QUT_ROV_Digital_Twin/README.md

 ### Thrust allocation is not shared

-`thruster_mixer.py` runs in **simulation only**.
-On the real vehicle, vehicle-level commands go straight to ArduSub's RC channels and the Pixhawk's SimpleROV-4 mixer does the allocation.
+`thruster_mixer.py` runs in **simulation only**, translating surge, heave, and yaw commands from a single value into an 1x4 array, commanding each thruster to a specific value.
+However, on the real vehicle, the vehicle-level commands go straight to ArduSub's RC channels and the Pixhawk's SimpleROV-4 automatic mixer, which does the allocation.

-This is deliberate but worth stating plainly: our mixer is a *model* of ArduSub's mixer, not the same code.
-Allocation fidelity is a known sim-to-real gap.

 ---